hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Default value: `FALSE`

 Description: Enables Webhook and email dispatching in production when set to `TRUE`.
-Should be `FALSE` or undefined elsewhere.
+Should be `FALSE` or undefined elsewhere, to prevent Webhooks and emails from being sent in non-production environments.

 Type: Config